 The censorship controversy and the ensuing media coverage caught Maurice Girodias' attention.
 After he read the excerpts in Big Table, he agreed to publish Naked Lunch.
-Unfortunately, Girodias was a lousy businessman, and Burroughs saw little money from his novel.
+Though a maverick publisher, Girodias was a lousy businessman, and Burroughs saw little money from his novel.

-Then, legendary publisher Barney Rosset of Grove Press published the book in the U.S. in 1962, which resulted in a landmark obscenity trial in Boston where Naked Lunch was ruled to be not legally obscene.
+Then, legendary publisher Barney Rosset of Grove Press published the book in the United States in 1962, which resulted in a landmark obscenity trial in Boston where Naked Lunch was ruled to be not legally obscene.
 The republication made Burroughs' name as a writer.

 While living at the Beat Hotel, Burroughs made another friend - an important friend who would take him into the next phase of his literary career.
 Brion Gysin was a gay bohemian artist of Swiss-Canadian descent.
 He and Burroughs never became lovers, but they did become lifelong friends and collaborators.